edgargasperin/edgargasperin.github.io/README.md

 2021-2022 Black holes and gravitational waves.
 Master and PhD course @ IST

 2020 & 2021 crash course on the use of xAct in Wolfam Mathematica @ IST & @ IMB

 ## Grants

-PeX R\&D grant --exploratory project grant to hire a postdoc for 18 months.
+FCT - PeX R&D grant --exploratory project grant to hire a postdoc.

 FCT Research Fellowship.